 The first article in the mainstream press linking Obama to Ayers appeared in the London Daily Mail on February 2.
 It was written by Peter Hitchens, the right-wing brother of the left-wing firebrand turned Iraq war supporter, Christopher Hitchens.
 Hitchens cited the Ayers connection to bolster his argument that Obama is "far more radical than he would like us to know."

 The Hitchens piece was followed by a Bloomberg article last week pointing to the Ayers connection as support for Hillary Clinton's contention that Obama might not be able to withstand the "Republican attack machine."
-Larry Johnson, a former counterterrorism official at the CIA and the State Department,
+Larry Johnson, a former counterterrorism official at the CIA and the State Department, predicted that the Republicans would seize on the Ayers case, and other Chicago relationships, to "bludgeon Obama's presidential aspirations into the dust."

 The London Sunday Times joined the chorus this weekend by reporting that Republicans were "out to crush Barack by painting him as a leftwinger with dubious support".